 The regaining of lost weight tends to occur not only after the stopping the weight loss medication but following the cessation of any weight control intervention whether that involves diet alone, protein supplemented fasts, exercise, jaw wiring, surgery, or other means.
 Thus, return back toward baseline weight is a normal response of the body, and not related just to medication .

 Barrier #2.
-Weight loss medication is held to a higher standard in defining desired outcome than are other medications.
+Weight loss medication is held to a higher standard in defining the desired outcomes than are other medications.
 The view that obese people need ‘only to close their mouths’ has caused us to demand a higher standard for medication use in treating obesity than we do for treatments of any other chronic condition.
-We accept the fact that serum cholesterol values will rise following cessation of statin therapy.
-We accept that intraocular pressure rises when pilocarpine treatment is stopped, because we understand that glaucoma can be controlled but not cured.
-Even in the absence of cure, patients and physicians still view ocular medication, hypotensive agents, cholesterol-lowering medication, all as valuable.
+We accept the fact that serum cholesterol values will rise following the cessation of statin therapy.
+We accept that intraocular pressure rises when pilocarpine treatment is stopped because we understand that glaucoma can be controlled but not cured.
+Even in the absence of a cure, patients and physicians still view ocular medication, hypotensive agents, a cholesterol-lowering medication, as valuable.
 All of these failures to cure a problem of dysregulation in human physiology are acceptable.
-But, obesity is the only analogous clinical situation where failure of medication to achieve a cure is unacceptable .
+But, obesity is the only analogous clinical situation where the failure of medication to achieve a cure is unacceptable .